dansand/ResChapter/content/numpy.md

 Python is a general purpose programming language, designed to be easy to understand.
 As a generic programming language it has no single role, but it is commonly used for processing text, numbers, images, scientific data, building websites and applications, and visualisation.
 It enjoys enormous and growing popularity among the (data) scientific research community, as well as professional web adn application developers.

+Python was first created by Guido von Rossum in 1990 and was named after Monty Python's Flying Circus.
+It has since been developed by a large team of volunteers and is freely available from the Python Software Foundation.

+That's right, Python is free.
+More than that, Python has a strong ties to the open source movement.
+This means there is a culture of sharing, cooperation and support.

+Python, Matlab, or R (or Java, C++, ...)?
+There are a lot of programming languages, and many tasks can be completed equally well in all of them.
+So how to decide?
+In our group, some grad students chose Python because it was stronger in discipline-specific Libraries than any of it's competetors (for instance Neuroscience, Geophysics).
+Some of us had also dabled in other languages first (e.g. Matlab, R), and found that there was litte 'wasted' effort in switching.
+Many core concepts, extend across all languages, not to mention the more ephemeral skill of 'thinking like a programmer'.

 ## Learning Objectives: